linuxserver/docker-resilio-sync/README.md

 * `-v /sync` - sync folders root
 * `-e PGID` for GroupID - see below for explanation
 * `-e PUID` for UserID - see below for explanation
+* `-e UMASK_SET` for umask setting of deluge, default if left unset is 022.

 This container is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it resilio-sync /bin/bash`.